Named Tensor Notation: Worked Examples: Neural Networks

-\subsubsection{Recurrent neural networks}
+\subsection{Recurrent neural networks}

-As a second example, let's define a simple (Elman) RNN.
-This is similar to the feedforward network, except that the number of timesteps is variable and they all share parameters.
+As a second example, we consider a simple (Elman) RNN.
+This model is similar to the feedforward network, except that the number of timesteps is variable and parameters are shared over time.
+At each time step, it produces a tensor with a new axis $\hidden'$ which is then renamed $\hidden$ for the next step in the recursion.

-\subsubsection{Attention}
+\subsection{Attention}

-In the introduction (\S\ref{sec:intro}), we mentioned some difficulties in interpreting the equation for attention as it's usually written.
+In the introduction (\S\ref{sec:intro}), we described difficulties in interpreting the equation for attention as used with Transformers~\citep{vaswani+:2017}.
 In our notation, it looks like this:

-This equation is slightly different from the one in the introduction.
-The previous definition computed an output sequence over axis $\seq'$, but this definition computes a single value.
-If we want a sequence, we can just give $Q$ a $\seq'$ axis (or some other name), and the function will compute an output sequence.
-Furthermore, if we give $Q$, $K$, and $V$ a $\heads$ axis for multiple attention heads, then the function will compute multi-head attention.
+This definition takes a single query $Q$ vector and returns a single result vector (and actually could be further reduced to a scalar values as $\val$ is not strictly necessary).
+To apply to a sequence, we can give $Q$ a $\seq'$ axis, and the function will compute an output sequence.
+Providing $Q$, $K$, and $V$ with a $\heads$ axis lifts the function to compute multiple attention heads.